 Carpinteria State Beach offers 216 campsites for RV’s and tent camping.
 The campground is within the town of Carpinteria.
 Shopping and restaurants are nearby, so if you forget anything or look for something other than camping food for dinner, your minutes away.

-Carpinteria is one of the most beautiful places along the Southern California coast and a very popular places to camp on the beach.
-Advance reservations are a must for the busy summer camping season.
+Carpinteria is one of the most beautiful places along the Southern California coast and a trendy place to camp on the beach.
+Reservations are a must for the busy summer camping season.

-For RV sites on beachfront, reserve in Santa Rosa Beach or San Miguel Beach.
+For RV sites on the beachfront, reserve in Santa Rosa Beach or San Miguel Beach.
 Tent Camping is available in the Anacapa, Santa Cruz, Santa Rosa Beach, and San Miguel Inland loops.
-Santa Rosa Beach Row Motorhome/Trailer (Sites 124-146); campers are allowed and small tents.
+Santa Rosa Beach Row.
+Motorhome/Trailer (Sites 124-146); campers are allowed and small tents.

-Exit at Casitas Pass Road from either North or South Hwy 101, go down Casitas Pass Road to Carpinteria Avenue and make a right at the signal and a left on Palm, the first left.
+Exit at Casitas Pass Road from either North or South Hwy 101, go down Casitas Pass Road to Carpinteria Avenue, and make a right at the signal and left on Palm, the first left.
 Go to the end of Palm Ave. at the beach.

 Campsites here are a little cramped for full-size RV’s but being so close to the beach makes it worth camping here.
 The town of Carpinteria is close enough to Los Angeles for a day trip; however, most people stay for at least one night.